-- Enter the code [you must get this from ISAO] in the box on the “Review your order” page
+- Enter the code [current students receive the code in an email] in the box on the “Review your order” page

 - Sprintax will prepare your tax return and even check if you are due a refund.
-You will then have to print, sign and mail your documents once you complete the preparation process.
+You will then need to print, sign and mail your documents to the IRS once you complete the preparation process.

 YOU WILL NEED: